 How long should a new roof installation last?

-Your roof’s expected lifespan depends on materials chosen, quality of your new roof installation, and average weather conditions in your area.
+Your roof’s expected lifespan depends on the materials chosen, the quality of your new roof installation, and average weather conditions in your area.
 An asphalt shingle roof might last 15-20 years, while slate and metal might last 50 years and even longer!

 Can you put a new roof installation over the existing roof?